AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

                                  Figure 4

-   AV1 streams MUST use the Layer Reefresh Request format defined for VP9 [I-D.ietf-payload-vp9] (see Section 5.3), with the high order bit of its three-bit SID fieldset to 0.
+   AV1 streams MUST use the Layer Refresh Request format defined for VP9 [I-D.ietf-payload-vp9] (see Section 5.3), with the high order bit of its three-bit SID field set to 0.
 Figure 4 shows the format for AV1 streams.
 Notice that SID here is two bits.
-SID is associated with AV1's spatial_id and TID is associatd with AV1's temporal_id.
-See Sections 2, 5.3.3, and 6.2.3 of the AV1 bitstream specification [AV1] for details on the temporal_id (TID) and spatial_id (SID) fields.
+SID is associated with AV1's spatial_id and TID is associated with AV1's temporal_id.
+See Sections 2, 5.3.3, and 6.2.3 of the AV1 bitstream specification [AV1] for details on the temporal_id and spatial_id fields.

    Both "RES" fields MUST be set to 0 on transmission and ignored on reception.